hansroland/reflex-dom-inbits/tutorial.md

 Let's look at the line ```let selItem = result <$> value dd``` .
 In our example the expression *value dd* returns an element of the type *Int*.
 If the user chooses "Germany" this expression evaluates to *3*.
 This is the map-key of the selected item.
-So to print out the selected item, we have to look up this key in our map.
+To print out the selected item, we use the function *result* to look up this key in our map.

 If you use the function *dropdown* with a first parameter that is missing as key in the map of the second parameter, reflex will add a *(key,value)* pair with this missing key and an empty text string.
 Hence the use of *Map.lookup*